jahidstm/restaurant_management_system/README.md

 # restaurant_management_system

-This is our Capstone Project based on Restaurant Management System.
+This is our Capstone Project based on 'Restaurant Management System'.
+Our course instructor is honorable Md.
+Abdul Hye Zebon sir.

 Our teammates are:
 1. Jahid Hasan- 0242310005341038